Deltares/SFINCS/docs/input.rst

 %%%%%

 The Curve Number (CN) method is a popular empirical procedure developed by the USDA Soil Conservation Service for estimating direct runoff volume and peak discharge rate from rainfall events.
 The method takes into account characteristics of the watershed, such as land use, soil type, and hydrologic conditions, expressed as a single 'Curve Number'.
 This CN is used to calculate a runoff coefficient, which is then used in determining the volume of runoff from a rainfall event.
 Within SFINCS, the options of the Curve Number method have been included: without recovery and without recovery during dry periods.
 Both are described in this manual.
-In its classic form, the Curve Number model uses the following equation to relate total event runoff Q to total event precipitation P.
+In its classic form, the Curve Number model uses the following equation to relate total event runoff Q to total event precipitation P as follows:

 **S = (1000./CN - 10)**